 Building on the success of BNA® Vision, which wrapped up in February 2024, New Horizon marks the next chapter in BNA's ongoing transformation.

-This new construction and renovation plan aims to accommodate Music City's unprecedented growth and the evolving travel needs of BNA passengers.
+This new construction and renovation plan for Nashville International Airport® (BNA®) to meet the unprecedented growth of Nashville and travel needs of passengers.

 During ongoing criminal investigations, the Department of Communications will coordinate all media inquiries.